Danvictorgithub/blog-api/README.md

-# Blog Application
+# Blog API
-Simple Full Stack Project with MERN Stack
+Made with Express, JsonWebToken, PassportJS, and MongoDB